Elnaril/uniswap-universal-router-decoder/README.md

             pool_fee,
             out_token_address,
         ],
-        timestamp,  # unix timestamp after which the trx will not be valid any more )
+    ).build(timestamp)  # unix timestamp after which the trx will not be valid any more

 # then in your transaction dict:
 transaction["data"] = encoded_data